qrvd/bottle/README.md

-## bottle - a simple discord bot library
+## bottle - a simple discord bot framework

 Bottle is a Discord bot library designed to make it easy for anyone to start creating Discord bots.
 Sending a message is as easy as writing a `print` statement.
 For example, here is the code for a command that